 The study examined Hong Kong's strengths and weaknesses as an RDC, vis-a-vis other locations in the region, including Singapore, Shenzhen, Guangzhou, Shanghai, Taiwan and Seoul.

-Such a large response base within a limited timeframe was only made possible due to BMT’s wide network and reputation.
+Such a large response base within a limited timeframe was only made possible due to our wide network and reputation.

-Considering the challenges and opportunities ahead, and reinforced by statistical analysis of the survey results, BMT formulated balanced, strategic measures that Hong Kong should take to maintain a sustainable distribution industry.
+Considering the challenges and opportunities ahead, and reinforced by statistical analysis of the survey results, we formulated balanced, strategic measures that Hong Kong should take to maintain a sustainable distribution industry.

 China has pledged to support Hong Kong's development of high-value goods inventory management and Regional Distribution Centres (RDCs).